euwbah/musescore-microtonal-edo-plugin/README.md

     evaluating cent offsets for any EDO.
 - Support for key signatures via [Key signature annotations](#key-signatures)
 - Transposing individual notes / selections by 1 EDO step, managing accidental neutralization and corrections
-- Tuning system, key signatures, and A4 tuning frequency can be changed mid score, and different staves may be in different tunings, key signatures, and A4 reference pitches at the same time.
+- Tuning system, key signatures, and reference pitches can be changed mid score, and different staves may be in different tunings, key signatures, and reference pitches at the same time.

 ## Instructions